kwarzeski/election_analysis/README.md

 - Data Source: election_results.cs
 - Python, Visual Studio Code

-## Summary
+## Election-Audit Results
 The analysis of the election shows that:
-- 369,711 votes were cast
+- 369,711 votes were cast in this election
 - The candidates that received votes were:
--- Charles Casper Stockham
+  - Charles Casper Stockham
--- Diana DeGette
+  - Diana DeGette
--- Raymon Anthony Doane
+  - Raymon Anthony Doane
 - The candidate results were:
--- Charles Casper Stockham received 23.0% of the vote, 85,213 total votes -- Diana DeGette received 73.8% of the vote, 272,892 total votes -- Raymon Anthony Doane received 3.1% of the vote, 11,606 total votes
+  - Charles Casper Stockham received 23.0% of the vote, 85,213 total votes
+  - Diana DeGette received 73.8% of the vote, 272,892 total votes
+  - Raymon Anthony Doane received 3.1% of the vote, 11,606 total votes
 - The winner of the election was Diana DeGette, who received 73.8% of the vote, 272,892 total votes

-## Challenge Overview
+- The counties that cast votes were:
+  - Jefferson with 10.5% of votes cast, a total of 38,855 votes
+  - Denver with 82.8% of votes cast, a total of 306,055 votes
+  - Arapahoe with 6.7% of votes cast, a total of 24,801 votes
+ - The county with the most votes cast was Denver with 82.8% of votes cast, a total of 306,055 votes

-## Challenge Summary
+## Election-Audit Summary
+TODO: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections.